x

 Flooding occurs when there is an overflowing of a large amount of water beyond its normal confines.

 A flash flood happens to be the most dangerous kind.
-This specific type of flooding occurs in a short time frame after a precipitation event.
-It may be caused by heavy rain associated with a severe thunderstorm, hurricane, tropical storm, or by meltwater from ice or snow.
+This specific type of flooding usually occurs when a large amount of water falls in a short period of time.
+It may be caused by heavy rain associated with a severe thunderstorm, hurricane, tropical storm.
+Sometimes though, flash flooding may be triggered by ice or snow melt.

 It may also occur when dams or levees break.
-It combines the destructive power of a flood with intense speed and is exacerbated by paved surface and already saturated soils.
+It combines the destructive power of a flood with intense speed and is exacerbated by paved surfaces and already saturated soils.

 When more rainfall lands in an area than the ground can absorb, or it falls in areas with a lot of hard surfaces like concrete and asphalt that prevent the ground from absorbing the precipitation, the water has few places to go and can rise very quickly.